 In any case, pauses during dog play are good and a sign of healthy, normal dog play.
-According to Patricia McConnell, the intervals between pauses typically are very short with new acquaintances (lasting only a few seconds), but become longer as the two dogs become more comfortable with each other.
+According to at least one researcher, the intervals between pauses are typically very short with new acquaintances (lasting only a few seconds) but become longer as the two dogs become more comfortable with each other.

 5. Coming Back for More Play

 Sometimes, dog play may not show the clear-cut signs of healthy, normal play, and dog owners may wonder whether their dogs are truly having fun or not.

 It does happen occasionally that some dogs appear to get stuck in a habit or pattern of behavior where one dog appears to be often chased or pinned repeatedly without engaging much in the healthy role reversal discussed a few paragraphs above.
 In this case, how can one determine whether this is healthy, normal dog play?